Skip to content

 How Velocity Banking Works

-Velocity Banking operates by systematically borrowing against a simple interest line of credit to pay down high-interest credit cards or amortized loans like mortgages, which heavily front-load interest onto the early payment periods.
+Velocity Banking operates mainly by borrowing against a line of credit, which charges simple interest, to pay down higher-interest credit cards or even lower-interest amortized loans like mortgages, which will front-load the majority of interest onto the early payments.

-By combining meticulous budgeting with systematic payment efficiency, borrowers optimize their entire household cash flow regime, accelerating their path toward financial freedom with this new discipline.
+By combining meticulous budgeting with systematic discipline, borrowers practicing Velocity Banking can optimize every penny of their household cash flow while accelerating their path toward financial freedom.

 Table of Contents